 1. Establish Strategic Goals and Objectives

 The first and most important thing to do is develop a practical yet achievable sales target for your sales force as a whole, one which falls in line with the strategic goals and objectives set by the company.
 By creating and maintaining relevance between the sales targets and the company’s goals, you will be able to make sure that the operations performed are justified with the highest Rate of Return (ROR) for each dollar compensated to each member of your sales force.
-Apart from that, it will also serve as a guideline for your employees to follow, allowing them to know what is exactly required from them in that capacity.
+Apart from that, it will also serve as a guideline for your employees to follow, allowing them to know what is exactly required in order for them to receive benefits from your incentive program.

 2. Performance Metrics